-The Single Euro Payments Area – SEPA is the largest scope project deployed by the European payment industry having as aim the creation of an integrated market for euro payment services, by eliminating legal and technical commercial barriers among the national markets of Europe.
+The Single Euro Payments Area – SEPA is the largest scope project deployed by the European payments industry having as aim the creation of an integrated market for euro payment services, by eliminating the legal, technical and commercial barriers among the national payments markets of Europe.

-What does SEPA actually mean?
-It is the geographical area where euro cashless payments are made via some standardised payment instruments: SEPA Credit Transfer (SCT), SEPA Direct Debit (SDD) and card payments in conformity with the harmonized SEPA Cards framework.
-These standards represent the basis for developing payment services made exclusively electronically, as well as Internet and mobile device payments, electronic invoicing services and other electronic services with added value.
+These standards represent the basis for developing payment services made exclusively electronically, including Internet and mobile device payments, electronic invoicing services and other electronic services with added value.

 The single euro payments area has already become a reality in the euro-area where, starting with August 2014, all euro payments via credit transfer and direct debit, made as domestic or cross-border payments, observe the business rules and the technical requirements defined by SEPA standards.
 Among the most important features of these instruments are: